Water Boyy (TV series)

-Water Boyy is a 2017 Thai boys' love television series directed by Rachyd Kusolkulsiri and produced by GMMTV starring Pirapat Watthanasetsiri (Earth), Thitipoom Techaapaikhun (New), Nawat Phumphotingam (White), Charada Imraporn (Piglet), Chatchawit Techarukpong (Victor) and Sananthachat Thanapatpisal (Fon).
+Water Boyy is a 2017 Thai boys' love television series directed by Rachyd Kusolkulsiri and produced by GMMTV, starring Pirapat Watthanasetsiri (Earth), Thitipoom Techaapaikhun (New), Nawat Phumphotingam (White), Charada Imraporn (Piglet), Chatchawit Techarukpong (Victor) and Sananthachat Thanapatpisal (Fon).
 It is an adaptation of the 2015 film of the same name.
 The series was showcased by GMMTV in their 6 Natures+ event on 2 March 2017.
-It premiered on One31 and LINE TV on 9 April 2017, airing on Sundays at 17:00 ICT and 19:00 ICT, respectively.
+It premiered on GMM 25 and LINE TV on 9 April 2017, airing on Sundays at 17:00 ICT and 19:00 ICT, respectively.
 The series concluded on 9 July 2017.